Nissan CEO tells Tokyo court Carlos Ghosn had too much power | Headlines

 “I felt ashamed and miserable when I learned that something this outrageous was happening,” Uchida told the Tokyo District Court about the allegations against Ghosn and Nissan.

-"The Nissan brand was tarnished, the workers were demoralized, and trust for management has been lost," he said.
+“The Nissan brand was tarnished, the workers were demoralised, and trust for management has been lost,” he said.

 Uchida said an atmosphere of fear prevailed at the company, with staff believing that challenging Ghosn carried serious risks.

-The accusation that Ghosn stayed at Nissan's helm for too long is at odds with Kelly's insistence that the company was trying to find legal ways to pay Ghosn and prevent him from leaving for a rival automaker.
+While some at Nissan may have felt Ghosn stayed at the helm for too long, in his testimony Kelly has insisted issues over reporting of his compensation arose because the company was trying to find legal ways to improve his pay to prevent him from leaving for a rival automaker.
 Ghosn took a huge pay cut when the disclosure of big executive salaries became required in Japan in 2010.

 Uchida became chief executive and president in 2019.
 He worked at major Japanese trading company Nissho Iwai Corp before joining Nissan in 2003, when Nissho Iwai merged with another trading company, Nichimen, later becoming Sojitz Corp.